-It boasts a 20 megapixels Micro Four Thirds sensor (17.3 x 13 mm) which in the past has lagged behind APS-C and full frame sensor.
-But this time, the company is saying their brand-new image sensor and processor as “unprecedented” which seems true as the result of images and videos produced by the GH5 was extraordinary.
-The sensor is powered by the Pansonic’s very own Venus Engine 10 rendering high-precision yet natural images with its Multipixel Luminance Generation and Intelligent Detail Processing features.
-It has a total of 225 focus points which allows you to have a precise control over the object you are trying to focus.
-The native ISO range of the GH5 is 200-25600 (expands to 100-25600) and a continuous drive of 12 frames per second allowing you to easily capture the fast moving objects The Lumix GH5 also features a 5-axis in-body image stabilization system with ‘Dual IS 2’ support.
+It boasts an improved 20 megapixels Micro Four Thirds sensor (17.3 x 13 mm) which is better than its predecessor which used to lag behind APS-C and full-frame sensor.
+The native ISO range of the GH5 is 200-25600 (expands to 100-25600) and a continuous drive of 12 frames per second allowing you to easily capture the fast-moving objects The Lumix GH5 also features a 5-axis in-body image stabilization system with ‘Dual IS 2’ support.
 It allows you to have stunning efficiency while shooting handheld with external lenses, even when you are shooting in low-light situations.

 The Sony Alpha A9 is not your regular mirrorless camera with usual specifications.
 It is engineered with extreme perfection by Sony to go head to head with Nikon and Canon’s flagship professional DSLRs.
 This high-speed full-frame mirrorless camera can easily beat some of the very best DSLRs presently available in the market.